Veolia Water Technologies & Solutions

 Ion Exchange Membranes

 Veolia's ion exchange membranes are homogeneous ion exchange films cast in sheet form on reinforcing synthetic fabrics such as polypropylene and polyester cloth.
-The membranes are typically used in Veolia's ED and EDR stacks but are also available for sale individually.
+The membranes are typically used in Veolia's Electrodialysis (ED), Bipolar Electrodialysis (BPED) and Electrodialysis Reversal (EDR) stacks but are also available for sale individually.

 Veolia's membranes are made with monomer formulations developed by our membrane chemists cast continuously on various support structures.
 They are each selective for allowing either anions or cations to pass through them.